Whale (film): The Idea

 In the beginning of the 1950s the screenwriter Hristo Mihov, nicknamed Cheremuhin, followed his wife in the town of Aitos where she was allocated as a doctor.
 The town is not far from the seaside so Cheremuhin heard many maritime stories.
-Once, one of the locals told him a story about a fisherman who caught some sprats but boasted that it were mackerels.
-Every time when the story was told and the fish became bigger and bigger until in the end it was a story about a shark.
-The people then replied that there are no sharks in this sea.
-But the fisherman said: "...
-How do you know, I has even saw an whale out there ...".
-Mihov undertook a ten days sailing amidst the fishermen so that he could learn the terminology and details.
-Afterwards he sat behind the typewriter and in the 1955 the short novel was completed.
+Once, one of the locals told him a story about a fisherman who caught some sprats but boasted that he had caught mackerels.
+Each time the story was told the fish became bigger and bigger until it turned into a story about the fisherman catching a shark.
+The people then pointed out the fact that there are no sharks in that sea, to which the fisherman replied: "...
+How do you know?!
+I have even seen a whale out there ...".
+Mihov undertook a ten-day sailing trip amongst the fishermen so that he could learn their terminology and knowledge.
+Later he sat behind the typewriter and by 1955 the short novel was complete.

 Screenplay and filming

-When Cheremuhin and his wife returned to Sofia he met his acquaintance Anzhel Vagenshtain.
+When Cheremuhin and his wife returned to Sofia he got together with his acquaintance Anzhel Vagenshtain.
 Being a manager of the screenwriters committee Vagenshtain immediately realized the potentiality of the novel.
 In his turn he introduced Mihov to the director Petar B. Vasilev.
 Vasilev, with the forthcoming fame as a director of The Past-Master, and Cheremuhin retired in the ex-royal residence Sitnyakovo which was turned into the Writer's Union base.
 In two months the screenplay was completed.

 The maritime scenes were filmed in Sozopol.
 The work progressed in a friendly and cheerful atmosphere.
 There was some talk that Grigor Vachkov gave many ideas about the funny cues in some episodes.
 Other parts were filmed in the Cinema Center near the Sofia suburb Boyana.
 There was situated the villa of the minister Parushev.

 The song that was sung by the state employees while going to the Parushev's villa was composed by Atanas Boyadzhiev.
 The lyric was by the poet Plamen Tsonev:

 This song became a hit but the censorship came after instead of some gala premiere.